-Construction of the two substations (expansion of Kwagga substation and establishment of a new Phoebus substation) and power lines will largely require the use of skilled labourers.
+Construction of the substation and power lines will largely require the use of skilled labourers.
 However, some unskilled labour opportunities exist, mainly associated with excavation of foundations, erection of fencing, etc. Opportunities for low to medium skilled local labour are possible although limited.
 It is expected that the low to medium skilled people could be sourced from the nearby townships like Tembisa.